The following completes the two previous case studies I (here) and II (here).

 Among the people presented by Packard, “the most genial and ingratiating of all the major figures operating independent depth-probing firms,” motivational researcher James Vicary, started, the same year as The Hidden Persuaders appeared, a business called Subliminal Projection Corporation, intended to sell subliminal projectors for television and the silver screen.
 However, public outcry made him cancel his plans.
 Today, subliminal techniques, in the US, are prohibited on TV — but not on cinema (see Bullock): What makes the difference relevant according to the law? one may ask.
 As to paper advertising, it goes undisturbed.

 Our brain is made of several parts, corresponding to different stages of our evolution.
 The most archaic part is what we call the “reptilian brain,” located in the brainstem.
 Mammals have it in common with reptiles, birds, and fish.
 The two other parts are the paleocortex or limbic system (emotions) and the neocortex (thinking).
 It is sometimes talked of an “old brain” (as limbic system including the brainstem a.k.a. reptilian brain) and a “new brain” (neocortex).
 The reptilian brain is the organ of survival: In remote life conditions, it was continuously scanning the environment in order to detect threats and objects of vital interest.
 In primates and humans, it is visual.
-Researches have shown that it visualizes objects even before these enter our consciousness.
+Research has shown that it visualizes objects even before these enter our consciousness.
 The principle of subliminal images is that they are visualized by the reptilian brain without entering our consciousness.
-Advertisers believe this can impact consumer behavior (the “sovereign consumer”), relying on what is known as the Poetzl effect, according to which subconsciously vizualized images are stored in an unconscious memory whence they may influence behaviour.
+Advertisers believe this can impact consumer behavior (the “sovereign consumer”), relying on what is known as the Poetzl effect, according to which subconsciously visualized images are stored in an unconscious memory whence they may influence behavior.

 ……………………………… Case 1 Beachcomber (from French weekly Le Point, March 12, 2015)

 A happy family is going to the beach.
-There might perhaps be something striking in the fact that her bath suit is a bit too large for the girl on the right, and one does not see clearly either what the smiling lady is looking at, she seems to be gazing either in the void or just before the man’s pelvis, that is at his erect penis, but these, I would say, are only suggestive, non-subliminal or half-subliminal tricks.
+There might perhaps be something striking in the fact that her bath suit is a bit too large for the girl on the right, and one does not see clearly either what the smiling lady is looking at; she seems to be gazing either in the void or just before the man’s pelvis, that is at his erect penis, but these are only suggestive, non-subliminal or half-subliminal tricks.
 There is, however, a subliminal SEX painted on the man’s shirt.
 (First picture shows the ad, second picture shows the shirt, third picture shows the shirt with the SEX delineated so you can compare with picture 2.)
 (Click To Enlarge)

 ……………………………..
 Case 2

-From Time Magazine, March 30, 2015, on a Briefing page (12), a soda can is shown to illustrate a news on diet sodas.
+From Time Magazine, March 30, 2015, on a Briefing page, a soda can is shown to illustrate a news on diet sodas.
 Although it is not brand advertising, it is some all brands-encompassing advertising for soda consumption, and one can find SEXes painted at the bottom of the can.
 On picture 3, one SEX has been delineated, forming a straight line; an alternative SEX is on picture 4, with same S and E but X taken from above so the three letters form a triangle.
 Other S, E and X, even bigger than these ones, can be picked up.

 …………………………….
 Case 3